anirbandas7/anirbandas7.github.io/_teaching/2015-spring-teaching-2.md

 Computer Architecture and Organization
 Network Simulation and Modelling
 Data Communication and Networking
-Network Security Principles and practices
+Network Security Principles and Practices
 Information Security and Cyber Laws
 Health informatics